george-hawkins/blender-donut-notebook/README.md

 If you just right-click between two views then you get a menu that also allows you to join views.

 Currently, the small light source produces a hard sunlight-like effect.
 So with the view split we want to increase its size to get a softer effect.
-Expand the light source size way up and you'll see the shadown of the donut getting much softer.
+Expand the light source size way up and you'll see the shadow of the donut getting much softer.

 Try a _Size_ of 0.45m and a slightly reduced _Power_ of 330W.